oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     ```
     </details>

-4. Switch to the *YELLOW* PDB and complete the downgrade.
-The catrelod.sql script reloads the appropriate version for each of the database components in the downgraded database.
+4. Switch to *YELLOW* and complete the downgrade.
+The *catrelod.sql* script reloads the appropriate version for each of the database components in the downgraded database.

     ```
     <copy>